 Have you ever had a situation where you needed to know the settings a VM had 1 month ago?
 Wanted to see historical VM disk usage?
-Edited a VM or cluster and can’t remember what the old settings were?
+Track the growth of VMs in a cluster?
 Somebody renamed a VM and you can’t find it anymore?
 Today, with just a vCenter, once the change is made the data has gone and you can’t see what it was before.

 All these challenges can be solved by creating a vSphere Change Management Database (vCMDB).
 Using PowerShell and Microsoft SQL Server it’s possible to log all the vSphere information into a SQL database on an hourly, daily, or weekly basis.
 You can then easily report on the data from any point in time.
 Pretty useful huh?

 To get started, install a SQL Server if you don’t already have one (any version of express works fine).
 You can get it here.
 Next, download the below zip file:

 Included are 5 PowerShell scripts to run in the following order:

 Prompts you to enter the SQL and vCenter server credentials to store securely for each subsequent script.
 It also installs SqlServer and PowerCLI modules if not already present on the host.
 Requires run as administrator to install the modules.